Understanding Canadian REITs

 REIT Types

-There are a number of different REITs available:
+There are several different REITs available:

-The type of business and the stability of the businesses should matter for the REIT for long term sustainability.
+The type of business and the stability of the businesses should matter for the REIT for long-term sustainability.

 Are REITs A Good Investment?

 REITs should be part of an income portfolio but not in an accumulating portfolio unless you want more diversification.
-I personally do not have any REITs in my portfolio during the accumulation investing phase.
+I do not have any REITs in my portfolio during the accumulation investing phase.

 Despite that, REITs do offer several advantages.
 They are liquid and trade easily.
 They allow the option of committing smaller amounts of capital.
 For some, that is better than spending comparatively larger sums to buy actual real estate.